Skip to Content

 • Aeration and Removal of Damaged Boards

 Moreover, keeping the room well-ventilated using fans can boost the drying process.
-Ultimately, the key aim here is to enhance air circulation to speed up evaporation.
+Ultimately, the key aim is to enhance air circulation to speed up evaporation.

 • Handling Mold and Moisture Issues

 Dealing with mold on wood under paint may require the removal of the paint for in-depth cleaning.
-Any presence of mold needs special attention, as it can pose health risks and further degrade your floor.
+Any presence of mold needs particular attention, as it can pose health risks and further degrade your floor.

 • Monitoring Moisture Levels